-When putting together an application for a planning permit, you may realise that your property is being used in a way that is not permitted according to the current zoning that applies to your area.
+When putting together your application for a planning permit, you must check that your property is being used in a way that is permitted according to the current zoning that applies to your area.

-This means that the use of the property (example the pub) can continue to operate even though the current zoning has changed and may prohibit this type of use.
+Existing use means that the existing use of the property (example the pub) can continue to operate even though the current zoning has changed and may prohibit this type of use.

 What is an 'existing use'?

-Existing use occurs when your land is being used in a legal way, either with an approved permit or an approved use where a permit is not required, but then subsequent changes to the planning controls prohibit that use.
+Existing use occurs when your land is being used in a legal way, either with an approved permit or an approved use where a permit is not required, and the planning controls now in place prohibit that use.

 Why are existing use rights required?

-Existing use rights seek to reduce the potential negative impacts that could occur if people were forced to discontinue the use of their property because of a change in planning controls.
+Existing use rights are in place to reduce the potential negative impacts that could occur if people were forced to discontinue the use of their property because of a change in planning controls.

 At the same time, it allows for a transition of land to the new preferred planning outcomes.